GecDeck/AdventofCode/2023/README.md

 - Day 6 **
 - Day 7 ** **VERY MESSY**
 - Day 8 **
+- Day 9 **
+    - For some reason the tests all pass but the actual input returns the negative of the correct answer :(
 ## C
 - Day 1 *